-Disclosure of Offenses Post-background Check Completion
+Disclosure of Offenses Post-background-check Completion:

-Current full- and part-time M.S.N, Post-Master's Certificate, and D.N.P. students are required to immediately report to their faculty adviser and the senior associate dean for academics any arrest, criminal charge, or conviction occurring after their background checks have been completed.
-Required disclosure also includes but is not limited to allegations, investigations and/or disciplinary action from any licensing board or agency included under the Nationwide Healthcare Fraud and Abuse scan; Office of Inspector General (OIG), General Services Administration (GSA), FDA Debarment Check, Office of Regulatory Affairs (ORA), Office of Research Integrity (ORI), and Medicare and Medicaid Sanctions.
+Current full- and part-time M.S.N., post-master's certificate, and D.N.P. students are required to immediately report to their academic director and the senior associate dean for academics any arrest, criminal charge, or conviction occurring after his or her background check has been completed.
+Required disclosure also includes but is not limited to allegations, investigations, and/or disciplinary action from any licensing board or agency included under the Nationwide Health Care Fraud and Abuse scan; Office of Inspector General (OIG), General Services Administration (GSA), FDA Debarment Check, Office of Regulatory Affairs (ORA), Office of Research Integrity (ORI), and Medicare and Medicaid Sanctions.

-Maintaining Health Insurance, Immunization, and Certification Requirements
+Maintaining Health Insurance, Immunization, and Certification Requirements:

-Continuing full- and part-time M.S.N, Post-Master's Certificate, and D.N.P. students must maintain current documentation within mycb.castlebranch.com throughout enrollment.
+Continuing full- and part-time M.S.N., post-master's certificate, and D.N.P. students must maintain current documentation within mycb.castlebranch.com/ throughout enrollment.
 (There is an annual fee of \$20 for students who must maintain the Magnus Immunization Tracker.)

-Please note: If the student fails to provide documentation of requirements, she/he will not be allowed to attend class, begin/continue clinical course work and/or register for additional courses.
+Please note: If the student fails to provide documentation of requirements, she/he will not be allowed to begin/continue clinical course work and/or register for additional courses.
 Students are required to update the following date dependent documentation in mycb.castlebranch.com when due: